cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

   .click() // Subject does not change
 ```

-{% note info Yield, Don't Return %}
+{% note success Core Concept %}
-When discussing what Cypress commands do with subjects, we always say that they "yield" the subject, never that they "return" it.
+Cypress commands do not return their subjects, they yield them.
 Remember: Cypress commands are asynchronous and get queued for execution at a later time.
-Subjects get yielded from one command to the next after lot of helpful Cypress code runs to ensure things are in order.
+During execution, subjects are yielded from one command to the next, and a lot of helpful Cypress code runs between each command to ensure everything is in order.

 {% endnote %}